mspnp/performance-optimization/nocaching/docs/NoCaching.md

 The following output was generated from load-testing the CachingDemo sample application without using caching.
 The load-test simulates 500 concurrent users performing a series of HTTP GET operations targeted at 99 different resources (`Person 1` through `Person 99`).
 The test runs for 5 minutes, generating many thousands of requests.

-The following graph shows the throughput summary of the load-test.
-In this graph, the application was able to support 29.98 requests per second on average, and each request was successful:
+The following graph shows the performance summary.
+This graph shows that the average response time during the load-test was 19.6 seconds:

 ![Performance load-test results for the uncached scenario][Performance-Load-Test-Results-Uncached]

-Downloading the report and viewing the tabular summary indicates that in 5 minutes, 500 users were able to make 8993 successful requests, and each request took on average 16.4 seconds to complete:
+The throughput summary graph shows that the application was able to support 24.58 requests per second on average, and each request was successful:

-![Performance summary for the uncached scenario][Performance-Summary-Uncached]
+![Throughput load-test results for the uncached scenario][Throughput-Load-Test-Results-Uncached]

 The average response time is relatively long.
 If a business operation involves accessing three or four entities a user may be forced to wait for a minute for the operation to complete.
-Additionally, the volume of requests processed may fall below that required for a system that may need to support thousands of concurrent users.
+Additionally, the throughput may fall below that required for a system that may need to support thousands of concurrent users.

 ### Using data access statistics